bathroom plants

 Hanging Plants

 Note: Many houseplants are poisonous to children and pets.
-Please research any houseplant before incorporating them into your bathroom.
+Always research a plant before placing it in your bathroom.